Start page

 However, those who undertake the search for ways to an excellent future must recognize that the primary task is to decide whether the history of mankind has any patterns that lead it to a specific goal.
 Isaiah Berlin believed:

-The notion that history is subject to laws that are natural or supernatural, that every event of human life is an element in the final model and has deep metaphysical roots: this stream is fueled by the fascination with natural sciences, which, however, is not the only and not fundamental source of it (ISAIAH BERLIN.
-1994, 109).
+The notion that history obeys laws, whether natural or supernatural, that every event in human life is an element in a necessary pattern, has deep metaphysical roots; it is nourished by a passion for the natural sciences, but this is not its only or even its main source.(ISAIAH BERLIN.
+1992, 147).

 For a long time, there have been and continue to exist other ideas that both supported and denied the possibility of the existence of any patterns in historical events.
 From the time of Giambattista Vico (1668-1744) and up to the Second World War, "it was usually believed that the development of human societies is natural" (KOMAREK STANIASLAV.
 2020: 28), but over time, philosophical thought is more inclined to believe that the course of historical events is more contingent: